timholy/Revise.jl/docs/src/config.md

 ## Using Revise by default

-If you like Revise, you can ensure that every Julia session uses it by launching it from your `.julia/config/startup.jl` file.
+If you like Revise, you can ensure that every Julia session uses it by launching it from your `~/.julia/config/startup.jl` file.

-### Revise 2.6+ and Julia 1.5+
+### Julia 1.5 and higher

-If you're using at least version 2.6 of Revise *and* version 1.5 or higher of Julia, this can be as simple as adding
+If you're using at least Julia 1.5, this can be as simple as adding

 ```julia
 using Revise